Major Chords II – Barre Chords

 With the ⓘ button you can switch between note names, intervals and fingering.

-We can do exactly the same with the shape of the A major chord.
-However, the fingering for the tones on D, G and B string may not be that obvious.
-More advanced guitar players will mostly use their 3rd finger for all three, but bend it in such a way that the high E string can freely ring (Ouch???).
-For relaxation you may sometimes switch to the 4th finger and just forego the high E string (otherwise: Ouuuch!!!).
-For the initial phase of practising barre chords you may prefer the most painless fingering (2,3 and 4) that is shown in the chord diagrams.
+Exactly the same works with the A major shape, although the fingering of the notes on the D, G and B strings is less obvious.
+Many advanced players barre those three with the 3rd finger, bending it so the high E can ring (Ouch???).
+To relax, you can switch to the 4th finger and simply skip the high E (otherwise: Ouuuch!!!).
+In the early phase of practising barre chords, the fingering shown in the diagrams (2, 3, 4) is often the least painful.

 and so on...

-The rare enharmonic equivalents A# major, C# major and D# major are not listed here.
+The rare enharmonic stand-ins A# major, C# major and D# major are not listed here.

 Partial barre chords